 Today we followed in the footsteps of Roman Emperor Augustus!
-The road we followed is the most perfect stretch of Roman road left in Spain.
+The road we were on is the most perfect stretch of Roman road left in Spain.
 While Augustus would have travelled with a retinue of servants that aren’t available to us, we had to look after ourselves by making sure our water bottles were full and that we had some food with us before leaving Calzadilla de los Hermanillos.
 It was hard to find, but yesterday evening we eventually found the one and only tienda (grocery store) in Calzadilla and picked up a couple packages of nuts and a package of chocolate chip cookies.
 We ate the whole package of cookies before noon – shame on us!

 We left the albergue in Calzadilla at 7:45 a.m., just as it was beginning to get light.
 The walk started out much like yesterday, so cold that I pulled out a pair of wool socks from my backpack and wore them on my hands.
 The sky was blue, the terrain was mostly flat with few asphalt roads, no towns, houses, or water.
 It went on like that for almost twenty kilometers.